canonical/netbox/docs/models/ipam/iprange.md

 * Deprecated - No longer in use

 The status of a range does _not_ have any impact on its member IP addresses, which may have their statuses modified separately.

+!!! note
+    The maximum supported size of an IP range is 2^32 - 1.